 When turning the knob to the right from the centre, the two generators are modulated (marked as G1×G2).
-Three different modulations are available for selection in the Corner Matrix for each Overtone Blend:
+Five different modulations are available in the Blend Mode tab of the Corner Matrix for each Overtone Blend:

 - · Amplitude modulation (AM),

-- · Phase modulation (PM), and
+- · Phase modulation (PM),

-- · Combination of both (PM+AM).
+- · Combination of both (PM+AM),

+- · Phase distortion and amplitude modulation (PD+AM), and

+- · Reversed PD+AM (rPD+AM).